 2 tbsp (30 mL) chopped cilantro leaves

-Pit avocados and scoop pulp into medium serving bowl.
+Pit avocados.
+Scoop pulp into medium serving bowl.
 Mash with fork.

-Add jalapeño, garlic, tomato, onion, cilantro, 1-1/2 tbsp (22 mL) lime juice and salt.
+Add jalapeño, garlic, tomato, onion, cilantro, 1-1/2 tbsp (22 mL) lime juice and kosher or sea salt.
 Gently combine with fork.
 Add some or all of remaining 1/2 tbsp (7 mL) lime juice to taste.

 Makes 1-2/3 cups (400 mL).